Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

   - It had very limited support across the device options and some APIs behaved differently.
 - Some options that were previously set in the `DeviceClient` constructor are now in the optional `IotHubClientOptions` parameter.
 - This method has been split into the three individual steps that this method used to take.
 See [this file upload sample](./iothub/device/samples/getting%20started/FileUploadSample/) for an example of how to do file upload using these discrete steps.
-- Cloud to device messages can only be received by calling `SetReceiveMessageHandlerAsync` and providing a callback.
-Users can no longer poll for messages with `ReceiveAsync`.
+- Cloud-to-device messages can be received by calling `SetReceiveMessageHandlerAsync` and providing a callback.
+Users no longer need to poll for messages with `ReceiveAsync`.

 #### ModuleClient